SWC-Advanced-Microscopy/MATLAB_DAQmx_examples/code/basicConcepts/readme.txt

 is defined and used in MATLAB.
 Programming GUIs and DAQ tasks is often more natural using classes.
 Before proceeding with these examples read this page: https://www.mathworks.com/help/matlab/matlab_oop/why-use-object-oriented-design.html The goal of the following examples is simply to give you an overview of what object-oriented programming is about.
+There might be a lot to digest if you have not seen this stuff before.
+Try to focus on how the class definition files are laid out and what is happening in the different sections of the class definition.
+Keep in mind that that the purpose of these class files is to define the behavior of an interactive code+data object that will exist in the base workspace.

 simpleOOexample  -  How to build and work with a simple class listenerExample  -  Uses a notifier, listener, and a callback function to more elegantly perform